New Jersey's Privacy Law Explained: What Businesses Need to Know

 Many teams start out by using a manual data mapping process, but that approach can be quite time consuming and error prone.
 Using automated data mapping tools like Transcend Data Inventory, Silo Discovery, Structured Discovery, and Unstructured Discovery can help save time and money, as well as support a more robust compliance stance.

-Under SB 332, companies are required to conduct data protection assessments (DPA) before engaging in a risky processing activity, including:
+Under the NJDPL, companies are required to conduct data protection assessments (DPA) before engaging in a risky processing activity, including:

 • Selling personal data